brestnichki/humanbeans-clock/README.md

 ![Grid with multiple color combinations for the clock design](https://humanbeans.dev/3.png)

-We tested number of color combinations – each one individually on a phone screen in the middle of the room, walking around trying to imagine what it would feel like having this screen somewhere in your house.
+We tested a number of color combinations – each one individually on a phone screen in the middle of the room, walking around trying to imagine what it would feel like having this screen somewhere in your house.
 It was immediately apparent – as tempting as it was – we couldn’t really go with modern bright tones and Material Design palette.
 They work great for a screen you’re using at the moment but are too demanding for a clock face that you only want to know exists when you want to check the time.

 So dark theme and pastel colors were the obvious choice.

 ![Grid showing warm and cold combinations of dart pastel colors](https://humanbeans.dev/4.png)